Gary Madine guilty of two Sheffield nightclub attacks on fans

 A judge granted Madine bail but warned him a jail sentence was "very likely".

-The Championship footballer is due to be sentenced at a later date.'Favourite players'
+The Championship footballer is due to be sentenced at a later date.

 The court had been told Madine, who has a previous conviction for assault, attacked Mr Beresford, a Sheffield Wednesday fan, knocking him unconscious and breaking his nose.